A degree designed for the global lawyer

 Pitt Law’s LLM program welcomes applications from foreign-trained lawyers who are seeking to expand their knowledge of the U.S. legal system through a year of study in our dynamic community of students and scholars.
 We seek students whose record shows their ability to thrive in a demanding, competitive academic atmosphere.

-Each of the three micro-credentials programs requires a minimum of six credit hours of coursework chosen from a menu of courses currently offered on a regular basis by the School of Law.
+Each of the micro-credential programs requires a minimum of nine credit hours of coursework chosen from a menu of courses currently offered on a regular basis by the School of Law.

 Tuition and Expenses